spellman/vim-minitest/README.md

-# rspec.vim
+# minitest.vim

-This is a lightweight Rspec runner for Vim.
+This is a lightweight minitest runner for Vim.

+# To be updated:
 ## Installation

 Recommended installation with [vundle](https://github.com/gmarik/vundle):